-A well-established signal of nucleosome positioning found across animals is the presence of strong +1 and -1 nucleosome positioning around gene promoters, and a depletion of nucleosomes at RNA-PolII binding sites (referred to as nucleosome-free region, or NFR) (Brogaard et al., 2012;

-Radman-Livaja and Rando, 2010).
+A well-established signal of nucleosome positioning found across animals is the presence of strong +1 and -1 nucleosome positioning around gene promoters, and a depletion of nucleosomes at RNA-Pol II binding sites (referred to as nucleosome-free region, or NFR) (Brogaard et al., 2012; Radman-Livaja and Rando, 2010).
 We visualized NucleoATAC signal and nucleosome occupancy around mRNA starts genome-wide, and observed strong signals associated with +1 and -1 nucleosomes (Fig. 4 A, B; Supp.
 Fig. 4 B-D).
 We also observed a depletion of nucleosomes and a decrease in NucleoATAC signal between the +1 and -1 nucleosomes, which may represent nucleosome-free regions.
 This signal was observed consistently in each of our stage-specific libraries (Supp.
 Fig. 4 E, F).
 These data indicate that we were able to identify the stereotypical signal of nucleosomes at promoters from our Omni-ATAC data.
-Moreover, these results suggest that NucleoATAC is more generally able to infer nucleosome positions and nucleosome-free regions within our dataset genome-wide .
+Moreover, these results suggest that NucleoATAC is more generally able to infer nucleosome positions and nucleosome-free regions within our dataset genome-wide.

 In addition to inferring nucleosome positions, deeply sequenced ATAC-Seq data also enables the inference of transcription factor footprints.
-We used HINT-ATAC to identify transcription factor footprints in Omni-ATAC-Seq peaks from each developmental stage library (Li et al., 2019).
-In addition, we used HINT-ATAC to evaluate the enrichment of TF footprints across developmental time.
+We used HINT-ATAC to identify transcription factor footprints in Omni-ATAC-Seq peaks from each developmental stage (Li et al., 2019) and evaluated the enrichment of these TF footprints across developmental time.
 We observed that HINT-ATAC enriched TF footprints appeared to group into three broad clusters based on the timing of highest enrichment: early, S21/S22, and late (Fig. 4D, E).
-These trends were true both when examining all JASPAR CORE PWMs, and when examining only those JASPAR CORE PWMs from Drosophila.
-These results are consistent with the general trends observed in our Omni-ATAC-Seq data, which suggest that the early, middle, and late timepoints in development have the greatest variation.
+These trends were true both when examining all JASPAR CORE position frequency matrices (PFMs) (Fornes et al., 2020), and when examining only those JASPAR CORE PFMs from Drosophila.
+These results are consistent with the general trends observed in PCA, which suggest that the early, middle, and late timepoints in development have the greatest variation.

 The data generated from these analyses enable the visualization of chromatin accessibility, predicted nucleosome position, inferred transcription factor binding, and RNA-Seq expression at individual loci across around half of Parhyale development.
-The depth of this data is illustrated in Fig 4C at the predicted promoter of the Parhyale Engrailed-1 locus for stage S21.
+The strengths of these data are illustrated in Fig 4C at the predicted promoter of the Parhyale Engrailed-1 locus for stage S21.
 Thus, for any genomic region of interest, one can develop a comprehensive prediction of the local chromatin environment at each of the 15 timepoints in our dataset.